MShamsherAlam/Hand-Gesture-Detection-For-Speechless/README.md

 # Got a question?
-If you have any questions that are bothering you please contact me on my <a href = "http://www.facebook.com/dibakar.saha.750">facebook profile</a>.
+If you have any questions that are bothering you please contact me on my <a href = "creator.shamse@gmail.com">Gmail</a>.
 Just do not ask me questions like where do I live, who do I work for etc. Also no questions like what does this line do.
 If you think a line is redundant or can be removed to make the program better then you can obviously ask me or make a pull request.

-# How to cite
-Saha, D..
-(2018, May 9).
-Sign-Language (Version 1). figshare. https://doi.org/10.6084/m9.figshare.6241901.v1A very simple CNN project.